Skip to main content

 Item nameDescriptive and unique identifier assigned to each item in inventory.

-SKU - 8-character alphanumeric barcode format
+SKU: 8-character alphanumeric barcode format

-UPC - 12-digit UPC-A or 13-digit EAN-13 barcode format
+UPC: 12-digit UPC-A or 13-digit EAN-13 barcode format

-A UPC code, which stands for Universal Product Code, is a series of black lines that help identify a product.
-UPC codes are universal and can be used to identify a product no matter who is selling it later on, making it useful for external use.
+A UPC code, which stands for Universal Product Code, is a series of black lines that help identify a product when scanned.
+UPC codes are universal and can be used to identify a product no matter who sells it, making it useful for external use.
+A 12-digit barcode is used in North America to identify most products.
+Internationally, 13-digit EAN barcodes are used.
+However, both types of barcodes are part of GS1 international standards, so both are accepted globally.

 SupplierThe person, company or organization providing the product.